Savera (1958 film): Plot

 Kundan (Ashok Kumar) is a medical student who is falsely implicated in a murder charge and fails to complete his degree.
 His neighbor and childhood friend Shanti (Meena Kumari) who Kundan grew up with was married to Kundan at the behest of her mother but they got separated after Kundan took the path of crime.
 Eventually, Kundan takes the job of a taxi driver and befriends a bunch of criminals.
-On a trip, he meets with a so called Swami Poornananda (Bipin Gupta) who also is also involved in criminal activities, immediately they befriend.
+On a trip, he meets with a so-called Swami Poornananda (Bipin Gupta) who is also involved in criminal activities, immediately they befriend.
 By the end of their train trip they meet with an accident, injuring Swami.
 Kundan rescues him and takes him to a nearby ashram where Kundan disguises himself as Swami and keeps the injured Swami in his room.
 Here Kundan meets Shanti who also works in the ashram and identifies him as her husband from a cut in his hand.
 Shanti helps Kundan in starting afresh and they live happily ever after.